bluebonobo/coursera_hopkins_developingdataproducts/README.md

 This repo contains my work and submission for the Developing Data Products Course from Johns Hopkins Coursera Data Science Specialization.

-The Github page is located here : https://bluebonobo.github.io/coursera_hopkins_developingdataproducts/
+The Slidify presentation which is part of the assignemnet can be found as a Github page located here : https://bluebonobo.github.io/coursera_hopkins_developingdataproducts/